 Before even thinking about the filing process, you must ensure that your invention is patentable.
-This means checking if your invention is novel, functional and non-obvious.
+This means checking if your invention is novel, functional, and non-obvious.
 You can do this through a patentability search.
-This involves searching for prior art in the field of the invention.
-You must check for material in written format, be it existing patents, patent applications, research publications, etc. Once you get the results of this search, you can decide if you want to go ahead with the filing process.
+This involves searching for prior art in the field of invention.
+Further, you must check for material in written format, be it existing patents, patent applications, research publications, etc. Once you get the results of this search, you can decide if you want to go ahead with the filing process.

 Determine the Type of Patent

 If you think your invention is patentable, you can move to the next step which is deciding your patent type.
-There are 3 broad categories of patents that the USPTO offers.
+So, there are 3 broad categories of patents that the USPTO offers.
 They are:

 - Utility patent: This patent protects how a product or process functions.
-Utility patents protect functional and new inventions or systems.
+Further, utility patents protect functional and new inventions or systems.
 It is valid for 20 years.

 - Plant patent: It is useful if you have created a new species of plant.
-Plant prevents other companies from breeding it.
+Also, plant prevents other companies from breeding it.
 It has validity for 20 years as well.